-S.spathacea was first introduced into cultivation in the early twentieth century by Thomas Payne, a British horticulturalist who was committed to preserving California's native flora.
+S.spathacea was first introduced into cultivation in the early twentieth century by Theodore Payne, a British horticulturalist who was committed to preserving California's native flora.
 Payne's 1941 seed catalog describes hummingbird sage as “a robust growing plant with large handsome leaves and spikes of red flowers.”

 S. spathacea is still a popular landscape choice almost a century later; in fact, it might just be our favorite member of the Salvia genus!
 In the home garden, it spreads slowly to form a colony of gently mounded foliage.
 Under favorable conditions, S. spathacea can grow to about 4 feet wide topped by flower spikes of similar height.